 VPNoverview.com is part of the Internet Privacy Initiative.
 Our Dutch chamber of commerce number is: 74954164.
 You can find our main office at the following address:

 VPNoverview.com / Internet Privacy Initiative

-VPNoverview.com is an objective website where you can find information about dozens of VPN providers.
-If you as a visitor subscribe to a VPN provider via the links on our website, it is possible that in some cases we receive a commission from the VPN provider.
-This does not entail any extra costs for you as a user.
-Our service is therefore always free of charge for you as a visitor of VPNoverview.com.
-And that is how it should be.
-In fact: in many cases we have managed to get you a discount on your VPN subscription via the links and buttons on our website.
-We are committed to ensuring that you always get the best deal with a provider if you want to try out a VPN.
+VPNoverview.com is an objective website containing information about dozens of VPN providers.
+If you, as a visitor, subscribe to a VPN provider through the links on our website, we might receive a commission from the VPN provider.
+This will never result in any extra costs for you as a user.
+Our service will always be free of charge for visitors of VPNoverview.com.
+We believe that’s how it should be.
+In many cases we even managed to get you a discount on your VPN subscription if you follow the links and buttons on our website.
+We’re committed to ensuring you always get the best deal with a provider if you want to try out a VPN.

 We use VPN provider fees to cover the costs that come with the maintenance of our website.
 For example, they enable us to pay for copyright licenses so we can legally use photos and images on our website.
 This way, we ensure photographers and graphic designers receive a fair compensation for their work.
 We also use the income to cover recurring subscription costs for hosting VPNoverview.com.